bengler/fu/README.md

 Usage
 =====

+Direct:

     Fu.to_mustache("%p Hello {{mustache}}")

-With sinatra:
+With Sinatra and Tilt:

     require 'fu/tilt'

 Stick your fu-templates in your views-folder with the extension `.fu`.

-Meanwhile, in your app:
+Then, in your app:

     get "/some_action" do
       fu :some_template, :locals => {...}
     end